oils-for-unix/oils/doc/regex-manual.md

   - `(?P<named>\d+)`
   - `(?:noncapturing)`

-In Oil, each construct has a distinct syntax.
+With egg expressions, each construct has a distinct syntax.

-### Oil is Shorter than Bash
+### Oil is Shorter Than Bash

 Bash: